-- What is the representation across diversity target groups at the senior and executive level?
+- Consider s122/s155 contracts, and gender and equity patterns (for example, whether they are offered to one gender more than another, and whether they are offered higher up the classification levels)? - What is the representation across diversity target groups at the SO and SES level?
 Is representation consistent across increment levels? - Once you have identified the potential inequities, consider how to answer the second question of what might be causing them.
 What evidence do you have, or what potential other data might be useful?

-For organisations that have achieved their targets for women in leadership or are coming close, the maturity of your analysis is ready to evolve-ensure your analysis is supported by applying an intersectional lens to potential occupational segregation by including a review of executive level by gender and diversity group.
+For agencies that have achieved their targets for women in leadership or are coming close, the maturity of your analysis is ready to evolve-ensure your analysis is supported by applying an intersectional lens to potential occupational segregation by including a review of executive level by gender and diversity group.